Priyam12345-cloud/soc2025/GOALS.md

   - [ ] API endpoints
   - [ ] Webpage
 - [ ] _"Add to Preferences"_ button on project's detail page for mentee registrations

+## Course Completion Status Bar
+### Objective: Implement a course completion tracking system for mentees
+- [ ] Progress bar: Display a course completion bar on the mentee dashboard that shows the percentage of modules completed
+- [ ] Backend: Track course progress through assignments, quizzes, and project submissions
+- [ ] Automatic certificate eligibility: Automatically mark mentees eligible for certificates at 100% completion, with status shown on the dashboard